aspleym/TMM4275-Assignment-3/README.md

 You are now inside the project folder.

-Type `ls` in the terminal to see the root folder structure.
+Type `ls` in the terminal, or `dir` in Command Prompt to see the root folder structure.

 ### Run the system